Welcome to SF Loves Tango!

 I’ve enjoyed exploring and diving deeper into the dance, studying privately with local and visiting teachers, and was even able to train and dance in Buenos Aires a number of times.
 Thankfully, I’ve also had the privilege of teaching classes and DJing tango events regularly for a few years now.
 I’ve traveled extensively from coast to coast, and internationally as far as Kuala Lumpur and of course, Buenos Aires, to attend workshops, festivals, and marathons, and have connections and friends all over the world thanks to tango.
 The feeling of connection and fulfillment in constantly learning, enjoying this dance, and sharing with so many has been life-changing and I cannot imagine my life without it.
 Last but not least, I have my partner Xiaomin to thank for making my recent years of dancing so amazing!

 Outside of tango, I enjoy a career managing technology in the nonprofit sector.
 I love the outdoors and play tennis and volleyball (though I rarely find the time to play these days!).

-In my non-tango life, I’m a user experience designer, creating useful, meaningful and pleasant user interfaces, interactions, products and experiences for people.
+In my non-tango life, I’m a user experience designer, creating useful, meaningful & pleasant user interfaces, interactions, products, and experiences for people.